Eric Martinez Solis

 • Documentation & Demo Site / Example Playground

-• Kept our product user interface consistent and aligned across products and markets.
+Kept our product user interface consistent across 70 markets.

 Special thanks to Josh Wilson, Conor Cafferkey, Damian Rodriguez, and Wolfgang Niederhoffer.